-- 6.1 Disclosing personal data within the School: Personal data should only be shared on a need to know basis.
-Personal data shall not be disclosed to anyone who does not have the appropriate authority to receive such information, irrespective of their seniority within the School or their relationship to the data subject, unless they need to know it for a legitimate purpose.
-Examples include: the School Nurse may disclose details of a cleaning lady's allergy to bee stings to colleagues so that they will know how to respond, but more private health matters must be kept confidential. - 6.2 Personal contact details for a member of staff (e.g. their home address and telephone number, and their private mobile telephone number and e-mail address) shall not be disclosed to parents, students or other members of staff unless the member of staff has given their permission. - 6.3 Disclosing personal data outside of the School: Sharing personal data with others is often permissible so long as doing so is fair and lawful under the GDPR.
-However, staff should always speak to the Information Security Officer if in doubt, or if staff are being asked to share personal data in a new way. - 6.4 Before sharing personal data outside the School, particularly in response to telephone requests for personal data staff should: - make sure they are allowed to share it that they have the necessary consent; - ensure adequate security.
+- 7.1 Disclosing personal data within the Group: Personal data should only be shared on a need to know basis.
+Personal data shall not be disclosed to anyone who does not have the appropriate authority to receive such information, irrespective of their seniority within the Group or their relationship to the data subject, unless they need to know it for a legitimate purpose.
+Examples include: - the School Nurse may disclose details of a cleaning lady's allergy to bee stings to colleagues so that they will know how to respond, but more private health matters must be kept confidential. - Personal contact details for a member of staff (e.g. their home address and telephone number, and their private mobile telephone number and e-mail address) shall not be disclosed to parents, students or other members of staff unless the member of staff has given their permission. - 7.2 Disclosing personal data outside of the Group: Sharing personal data with others is often permissible so long as doing so is fair and lawful under the GDPR.
+However, staff should always speak to the Information Security Officer if in doubt, or if staff are being asked to share personal data in a new way. - 7.3 Before sharing personal data outside the Group, particularly in response to telephone requests for personal data staff should: - make sure they are allowed to share it that they have the necessary consent; - ensure adequate security.
 What is adequate will depend on the nature of the data.
-For example, if the School is sending a child protection report to social services on a memory stick then the memory stick must be encrypted; paper information should be sent by courier or special delivery, First or Second Class post is not considered secure enough and - make sure that the sharing is covered in the privacy notice. - 6.5 The School should be careful when using photographs, videos or other media as this is covered by the GDPR as well.
-Specific guidance on this is provided in the School's Images Policy available on the School's website.

-- 6.6 Information security and protecting personal data: Information security is the most important aspect of data protection compliance and most of the fines under the GDPR for non-compliance relate to security breaches.
-The School shall do all that is reasonable to ensure that personal data is not lost or damaged, or accessed or used without proper authority, and the School shall take appropriate steps to prevent these events happening.
-In particular: - paper records which include confidential information shall be kept in a cabinet or office which is kept locked when unattended. - the School uses a range of measures to protect personal data stored on computers, including file encryption, anti-virus and security software, sufficiently robust and frequently changed user passwords, audit trails and back-up systems. - staff must not remove personal data from the School's premises unless it is stored in an encrypted form on a password protected computer or memory device.
-Further information is available from the Head of IT Services. - staff must not use or leave computers, memory devices or papers where there is a significant risk that they may be viewed or taken by unauthorised persons: they should not be viewed in public, and they must never be left in view in a car, where the risk of theft is greatly increased. - Personal data exchanged internally via email must be limited to that which is absolutely necessary.
+For example, if the Group is sending a child protection report to social services on a memory stick then the memory stick must be encrypted; paper information should be sent by courier or special delivery, First or Second Class post is not considered secure enough and - make sure that the sharing is covered in the privacy notice. - 7.4 The Group should be careful when using photographs, videos or other media as this is covered by the GDPR as well.
+Specific guidance on this is provided in the Group's Images Policy available on the Group's websites. - 7.5 Information security and protecting personal data: Information security is the most important aspect of data protection compliance and most of the fines under the GDPR for non-compliance relate to security breaches.
+The Group shall do all that is reasonable to ensure that personal data is not lost or damaged, or accessed or used without proper authority, and the Group shall take appropriate steps to prevent these events happening.
+In particular: - paper records which include confidential information shall be kept in a cabinet or office which is kept locked when unattended. - the Group uses a range of measures to protect personal data stored on computers, including file encryption, anti-virus and security software, sufficiently robust and frequently changed user passwords, audit trails and back-up systems. - staff must not remove personal data from the Group's premises unless it is stored in an encrypted form on a password protected computer or memory device.
+Further information is available from the Director of IT. - staff must not use or leave computers, memory devices or papers where there is a significant risk that they may be viewed or taken by unauthorised persons: they should not be viewed in public, and they must never be left in view in a car, where the risk of theft is greatly increased.